 Bearing this average increase in mind, the hypothetical taxes for an office asset under today's guidelines versus the proposed reform is above.
 Each assumes the building sold for \$50.0 million in 2004, and the buyer remains the owner.
-The right table above assumes the reform is already in effect, with a fair-market value reassessment occurring in 2019.
+The top-right table assumes the reform is already in effect, with a fair-market value reassessment occurring in 2019.